Freshman University Students

 official transcripts prior to the start of your intended semester.

 ACT OR SAT SCORES

-If you are a first-time student who has graduated from high school within the last 3 years, request your ACT or SAT scores to be sent directly to the Office of Admissions & Records from the testing company.
+If you are a first-time student who has graduated from high school within the last 3 years and have taken either the ACT or SAT, you can request your scores to be sent directly to the Office of Admissions & Records from the testing company.

 ALL PREVIOUS COLLEGE TRANSCRIPTS

 If you are a transfer student, request official, complete transcripts from all previous institutions to be sent directly to the Office of Admissions & Records.
 An evaluation of your transfer credits will be completed after you apply for admission.

 If you are transferring credits from a MUS institution here are some resources to help you through the transfer process.

 If you were born after December 31, 1956, submit proof of immunization that was administered after December 31, 1968.
 The immunization dates must also be after your first birthday.
 Requirements include proof of two (2) doses of immunization against Measles (Rubeola) and Rubella (German Measles) given at least 30 days apart.
 Include month/day/year.
 The record must be signed by a physician, health agency, or school official.